telerik/blazor-docs/components/drawer/overview.md

 ## Mini View

-The Drawer is not visible by default when it is collapsed.
-To leave a small hint for the user, the Drawer provides a Mini View so they can navigate with just a single action.
+By default, the Drawer is not visible when collapsed.
+To leave a small hint for the user, the Drawer provides a Mini View, so that users can navigate with just a single action, without the need to expand the Drawer items.
 [Read more about the Blazor Drawer mini view]({%slug drawer-mini-mode%}).

 ## Selection